puppetlabs/bolt/pre-docs/bolt_options.md

 ## Specify connection credentials

 To run Bolt on target nodes that require a username and password, pass credentials as options on the command line.
+For target nodes that use Kerberos authentication, pass a realm instead.

 Bolt connects to remote nodes with either SSH or WinRM.